Leiden Law School

 Successful completion of the procedure to obtain a doctorate culminates in the conferral of the academic degree of Doctor in a specific subject.

 In order to obtain a doctorate degree independent and original research must be carried out under the guidance of a supervisor and co-supervisor.
 This period of research generally takes 4 years in the case of a full-time appointment as a PhD student (doctoral candidate).
 The results of the research are presented in a doctoral thesis or dissertation.
-Most doctoral theses in the field of law are written in the form of a book, but they may also consist of a number of articles combined to form a coherent whole.
-Once the supervisors have approved the dissertation, it is forwarded to a doctoral committee to be assessed.
-If the assessment of the doctoral committee is positive, the public defence of the doctoral thesis is scheduled.
-The conferral of the doctorate degree entitles holders to use the title Doctor.

 The faculty has various categories of doctoral candidates: doctoral candidates who are employees and external doctoral candidates.